Enfamil and Necrotizing Enterocolitis: Understanding the FDA Warning and Causation

 Frequently Asked Questions

-NEC is a serious gastrointestinal disease primarily affecting premature infants, characterized by inflammation and necrosis of the intestinal tissue.
-Diagnosis involves clinical signs such as abdominal distension, feeding intolerance, and bloody stools, along with radiographic findings like pneumatosis intestinalis, and staging using Bell's criteria.
+NEC is a serious gastrointestinal disease that primarily affects premature infants.
+It involves inflammation and necrosis of the intestinal tissue, leading to symptoms such as abdominal distension, feeding intolerance, bloody stools, and systemic signs like lethargy.
+Diagnosis is based on radiographic findings and clinical staging.

-Is there evidence linking Enfamil formula to NEC?
+Is there a link between Enfamil and NEC?

 Does submitting information create an attorney-client relationship?